gaaiatinc/hapi-openid-connect/README.md

 - _user_account_registrar_module_: This attribute is a path to a _commonjs_ module which will be "required" by the hapi-openid-connect code.
 The hapi-openid-connect plugin require this module to export the following functions, **_which must return promises_**:

   - _get_user_account_for_signin(request)_:

     - verify that the username (email) and password match a user account record
     - if the user account is found, set the _hapi-auth-cookie_ session cookie for the request if not already set.
     - return a Promise that must resolve with the user account
     - reject the Promise if the user account does not exist.

     The user account must have a unique attribute named **__id_**, that has a toString() method, and it must be less than 255 characters (as per the OpenID specs).

   - _update_user_account_for_signout(username)_:

     - mark the respective user account as necessary for signed out.

+  - _encrypt_password(real_password)_:

+    - calculate the encrypted equivalent of the _real_password_, so that it can be compared with the encrypted password stored in the user account persistent store.

 #### client_endpoint